kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Remote Environment renaming

-As a step towards having a consistent naming scheme for all Kyma components, we renamed the **Remote Environments** to **Applications**.
+As a step towards having a consistent naming scheme for all Kyma components, we renamed Remote Environments to **Applications**.
 This way, the Application Connector finally connects Applications instead of Remote Environments.
 This change was introduced consistently across the whole Kyma, including Application Connector components and the Console UI.

 ## Console

 ### Luigi framework on board

 The Console UI was refactored and it now uses the [Luigi](https://github.com/kyma-project/luigi/blob/master/README.md) framework to orchestrate client-side micro front-ends.
-With Luigi on board, the Console enables secure and technology agnostic UI extensibility in Kyma.
+With Luigi on board, the Console enables secure and technology-agnostic UI extensibility in Kyma.

 ### New navigation structure